witch-team/gdxstore/README.md

 # gdxstore
-A storage and version control tool for WITCH result files
+A storage and version control tool for WITCH result files.

+Installation for developers:
+`python -m pip install -e .`